uavpal/beboptwo4g/README.md

 The mobile device running FreeFlight Pro (the one connected to Skycontroller 2 via USB) can even be the same as the mobile tethering device/phone.

-[ZeroTier](https://zerotier.com) is a free online service, which we use to manage the connection between Bebopp 2 and Skycontroller 2.
-This allows to do NAT traversal which is required due to the mobile tethering device and even some modems.
-Whether direct 4G/LTE-internal connections are allowed depends on your mobile network operator.
-ZeroTier allows to connect Skycontroller 2 to your Bebop p2 via an encrypted channel, regardless of the network topology.
+[ZeroTier](https://zerotier.com) is a free online service, which we use to manage and encrypt the connection between the Bebop 2 and Skycontroller 2.
+ZeroTier will find the fastest and shortest connection (e.g. by doing NAT traversal) to give you the best possible performance, regardless of the mobile operator's network topology.

 Additionally, [Glympse](https://www.glympse.com/get-glympse-app/), a free App for iOS/Android, allows independent real-time GPS tracking and shows [detailed telemetry data](https://uavpal.com/bebop2/faq#whyglympse) (signal strength, altitude, speed, compass, battery and latency) of the Bebop 2 via 4G/LTE.
 This can be particularly useful to recover the Bebop 2 in the unfortunate event of a crash or flyaway.